ubnetdef/Lockdown-v8/README.md

-Internal UB Lockdown v7
+UB Lockdown v7
 =========
-This is a Internal UB Lockdown v7 Deployment Repo.
+This is a UB Lockdown v7 Deployment Repo.
 The whole deployment and VM configuration procedure is carried out by ansible.

 Where to start?
 =========